cse-labs/linkerd/README.md

 `make bootstrap` will delete any existing K3s cluster, pull the Linkerd-related images, create a K3s cluster, import the images into the
 K3s cluster's registry, and then setup Linkerd and its add-ons.
 When that is done, you will have a K3s cluster ready to host the services.

-`make loop` (short for de inner loop) will build the services, create the container images for them, deploy them in the cluster, and setup
+`make loop` (short for dev inner loop) will build the services, create the container images for them, deploy them in the cluster, and setup
 Traefik ingress in the namespace.

 ## Validate deployment with k9s